mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

-- To represent a multi-digit number in a cartouche just concatenate the single digit representations.
+- To represent a multi-digit number in a cartouche just concatenate the single digit representations
 - Latin nanpa-linja-n numeric proper name: ...jese...
 - Numeric Cartouche [... jo en seli en ...]
 - Abbreviated Cartouche: [... jo seli ...]
 - Abbreviation #~: ...JS...
 - A long nanpa-linja-n proper name will usually be split into separate words at numeric punctuation
+- A useful convenience is that exact hundreds can be split into separate words, for example: 200 → Neten Inin

 ### Examples